Dimm-ddr/loudlyproud/docs/testing-task-5-ci.md

 # Task 5: CI/CD Workflows

-**Estimated Time**: 15-20 minutes
+**Estimated Time**: 10-15 minutes
-**Prerequisites**: Tasks 1-4 completed (all tests working locally)
+**Prerequisites**: Tasks 1-4 completed (all test files created)
 **Context**: Read `docs/testing-context.md` first

 ## Objective

-Create GitHub Actions workflows to automatically run tests on every push and pull request.
-This ensures tests run in CI and catch regressions before they reach production.
+Create GitHub Actions workflow files to automatically run tests on every push and pull request.
+This task only creates files - workflows will run automatically when pushed to GitHub.

+## Important Note

+⚠️ **This task runs in an isolated VM environment**.
+Only create workflow files.
+No local testing is possible - workflows activate when code is pushed to GitHub.

 ## What You'll Create